Indiana Solar Panel Savings Calculator

 Indiana Solar Panel Savings Overview

 Indiana receives an average of 4.2 peak sun hours per day, providing a solid foundation for residential solar energy.
-With electricity rates averaging 14.4¢ per kWh — near the national average — solar offers competitive savings.
+With electricity rates averaging 14.4¢ per kWh — below the national average — longer payback periods are typical but savings still add up over time.
 The typical Indiana homeowner with a 6kW system can expect to save approximately $1,120 per year.

 Solar Energy Production in Indiana